Weave.js

 Custom server tooling

-To properly use the custom server both locally and during the build process, we need to customize the dependent scripts in your package.json: specifically the dev, build, and start scripts.
+To properly use the custom server both locally and during the build process, update the dependent scripts in your package.json, specifically dev, build, and start.

 {